arcsecond-io/cli/README.md

     $ pip install arcsecond

 # Usage

 Philosophy: the Arcsecond CLI is using the same principle as `git`: it has a global command `arcsecond` followed by subcommands.

+Help:

+    $ arcsecond --help

+**You must login first before accessing APIs.**

+    $ arcsecond login

+To skip prompts:

+    $ arcsecond login --username <username> --password <password>

+Your private API key will be stored in the config file in `~/.arcsecond.ini`.
+Then, you can access public and private APIs.

 ## Public APIs